instructorc/webdev_assignment2/README.md

 ## Requirement 4 (Submission)

-Assignment 2 will need to be submitted in 2 different ways.
-You will need to submit a zipped folder containing your sites files to canvas before the due date and time listed.
-You will also need to upload this document via Github repository.
-All files (images, css file, html pages, fonts, etc) should be placed in an assignment2 directory/folder.
+Your project folder will need to be submitted to the assigned GitHub repository provided to you by the instructor.
+In Sakai, you will need to submit the link to your repository by the due date and time listed in the write-up.
+Make sure you receive confirmation from Sakai that your assignment has been submitted.